Hexastack/hexabot-wordpress-live-chat-widget/README.md

 # Hexabot Wordpress Chat Widget Plugin

 [Hexabot](https://hexabot.ai/) is a versatile, open-source chatbot and agent platform that empowers users to effortlessly create and manage AI-driven, multi-channel, and multilingual chatbots.
-For more details, you can explore the [official GitHub repository](https://github.com/Hexastack/Hexabot/).
+For more details, you can explore the [Official GitHub repository](https://github.com/Hexastack/Hexabot/).

 The [Hexabot](https://hexabot.ai/) Live Chat Widget is a React-based component that easily integrates real-time chat functionality into websites.
 By connecting to the Hexabot API, it enables smooth interactions between end-users and chatbots across multiple communication channels.